 Padel Tennis is a very fast-paced game, so it’s easy to forget the rules if you’re not used to them.
 Here are some key points to remember before your next match:

 1) The ball must bounce once on each side of the court before returning over the net.
 (This prevents players from using shots that can go straight over the net without returning – one of the essential rules in padel tennis.)

-3) Each player has three chances to serve each point.
+3) Each player has two chances to serve each point.
 (Just like in table tennis.)